sugi-lang/sugi/README.md

 ]
 ```

-The (:func) keyword makes the (add) function behave a little differently.
+The (:fn) keyword makes the (add) function behave a little differently.
 Instead of just returning a value or printing a line, the add function returns a value and stores it in a variable.
 The variable name is the first argument of the (add) function.

 You can define if, else, and else_if expressions like this: